ygrek/sqlgg/README.txt

 NB `deriving` is not available in Debian packages

-`deriving` conflicts with extLib in native (ocamlopt) build.
+`deriving` causes linking conflicts with `extLib`.
 See http://code.google.com/p/deriving/issues/detail?id=1
-So you have to alter `deriving/lib/Makefile` and remove the `enum.ml enum.mli` line from SOURCES beforehand.
+So you have to rebuild `deriving` : remove the `enum.ml enum.mli` line (SOURCES variable) in `deriving/lib/Makefile`.

 Dependencies will be found with ocamlfind by default.
-Alternatively you can create `src/myocamlbuild.config` and manually specify paths to libraries as follows :
+Additionaly you can create `src/myocamlbuild.config` and manually specify paths to some libraries as follows :

     extlib=C:/my/contrib/extlib-1.5.1
     deriving=C:/my/contrib/deriving-0.1.1/lib